 If you hate the holidays, that’s okay.

-You don’t have to be that lady in the bright Christmas sweater decking the halls with boughs of holly.
+You don’t have to be in the bright Christmas sweater decking the halls with boughs of holly.

 Maybe you have a lot of family issues and the thought of having to enforce your boundaries makes you want to break out in hives.
 This time of the year can bring you and your loved ones together or serve to remind you why you keep your distance to begin with.
 It can also make you miss the people who are no longer with you and those feelings are tough to handle.
 When you’re missing someone, it’s hard to just go on anyway and pretend those feelings don’t exist.